ai generated arrows in a developing city

 Upzoning benefits you

-If you live or work here, upzoning benefits you: There are many reasons why you should support upzoning regardless of whether you’re a property owner in Frelard, a renter, or a prospective resident.
-Upzoning for mixed-use (residential, commercial, industrial together) not only increases property value, but also enhances economic viability of businesses operating in the area.
-Current zoning laws restricts what you can and can’t do, but it wasn’t always this way, nor is it the norm around the world (Mixed use by default: How the Europeans (don’t) zone, Journal of Planning Literature).
+If you live or work here, upzoning benefits you: Two parts to upzoning: increased residential density and mixed-use.
+There are many reasons why you should support upzoning regardless of whether you’re a property owner in Frelard, a renter, or a prospective resident.
+Greater density means more affordable housing and greater economic viability for new small businesses.
+Mixed-use zoning means flexibly for mixing residential, commercial, or industrial uses.
+As of January 2026, Seattle allows mixed-use in residential neighborhoods (Your Seattle neighborhood might be getting a corner store or cafe, Secret Seattle).
+Zoning laws restricts what you can and can’t do, but it wasn’t always this way, nor is it the norm around the world (Mixed use by default: How the Europeans (don’t) zone, Journal of Planning Literature).

 For property owners: Your property value will increase.
 Research suggest that single-family home values increase 3-5% more if they’re upzoned (Upzoning and single-family housing prices, Journal of the American Planning Association).
 The boost comes from the increased development potential and flexibility that upzoning provides for your property.
 Upzoning gives you the right to:

-Side-hustlers: Upzoning for mixed-use lowers the cost of starting a small business (Loosen Up: How mixed-Use zoning laws make communities strong, Strong Towns).
-With upzoning to mixed-use, you could legally operate, for example:
+Side-hustlers: Mixed-use lowers the cost of starting a small business (Loosen Up: How mixed-Use zoning laws make communities strong, Strong Towns).
+Mixed-use zoning means freedom to legally operate on the same land as your residence a…

 NW 41st St & Leary Way NW.
 This development fits two more families instead of just one because of its zoning.
 The lot behind, however, couldn’t build like this.
 And yet one step away it’s possible again—plus a cafe or shop since it’s zoned for mixed-use.
 Zoning in Frelard is currently haphazard.